Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

-By using $\mathbf{Z}'$ instead of $\mathbf{Z}$ for computing the distances, we can focus on the relative distances between embeddings while maintaining the overall variance.
-It is noteworthy that the vector normalization, i.e., $\mathbf{z}_i \leftarrow \mathbf{z}_i / \| \mathbf{z}_i \|_2 \ \forall i$, does not solve the problem since the scale of distances can still be arbitrary even with the upper bound of individual distances forced by the unit vectors.
-Another advantage that total distance normalization offers is that it steers away from the trivial solution of the distance minimization problem, which is to set all embeddings to the zero vector.
+By using $\mathbf{Z}'$ instead of $\mathbf{Z}$ for computing the distances, we focus on the relative distances between embeddings while maintaining the overall variance.
+It is noteworthy that the vector normalization, i.e., $\mathbf{z}_i \leftarrow \mathbf{z}_i / \| \mathbf{z}_i \|_2 \ \forall i$, does not solve the scale invariance problem since the scale of distances can still be arbitrary even on unit vectors.
+Another advantage of total distance normalization is that it steers away from the trivial solution of the distance minimization problem, which is to set all embeddings to the zero vector.